 Only in Santa Fe would a modern hotel try to look like a four hundred year old pueblo

-A carpenter supposedly showed up unannounced after nine days of prayer by the sisters, built the staircase, and then left without taking payment.
+supposedly showed up unannounced after nine days of prayer by the sisters, built the staircase, and then left without taking payment.

 Originally, it held itself up with no nails or visible supports.